 Courts will not finalize a divorce or decide how property should be divided until both parties have submitted financial affidavits, listing each spouse’s income, debts, assets, and expenses.

 Income from a variety of sources must be listed, including salaries and wages, but also tips, bonuses, commissions, rental income, inheritances, and benefits.
 Both parties must also list expenses, including rent, utilities, groceries, childcare-related costs, medical insurance, car payments, and gas.
 After disclosing all debts, including the specific amounts owed and any payments being made, the parties must list all of their assets, which includes the content of bank accounts and cash, but also tax refunds, investments, vehicles, real estate, and valuable collectibles, such as antiques.
 Supporting documentation must also be submitted, including pay stubs, bank statements, income tax returns, and invoices.
 When a court has determined that both parties’ affidavits are accurate and complete, it will divide the couple’s property equitably.

-If you and your spouse are thinking about filing for divorce, please contact Sabuco, Beck, Hansen & Massino, P.C. at (815) 730-8860 to speak with an experienced Will County divorce attorney who is well-versed in state law and can explain your next steps.
+If you and your spouse are thinking about filing for divorce, please contact Sabuco Beck, P.C. at (815) 730-8860 to speak with an experienced Will County divorce attorney who is well-versed in state law and can explain your next steps.